Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 # Recommendations:

 Based on the insights and findings above, we recommend the Pennsylvania Department of Aging, specifically the Secretary's Office and the Office of Policy & Planning, consider the following:

- I need to update the first bullet to talk about PMPM Cost across SVC as a justification for changing the value

 ### 1) National Medicare Performance & Affordability
 * **Redefine PMPM Cost into 2 parts**: utilization (claims per member) multiplied by unit price (average cost per claim) for each svc to improve the KPI's ability to track performance; where prices are the main driver, expand site of care shifts and strengthen contracting, and where utilization falls, restore high-value ambulatory visits.
 This recommendation is supported by the sharp declines from 2009 to 2010 in the traditional **PMPM Cost** metric across all svcs **(Total -37.8%, OP -43.6%, PROF -35.8%, RX -40.2%)**.
 This data gives little insight into why performance is poor.
 In this scenario, **PMPM Cost** should be redefined as Count multiplied by Unit Price to pinpoint the controllable factor to act on, either the prices paid or the amount of care used, so actions match the true cause.